King Curtis Iaukea

-Curtis Piehau Iaukea III (September 15, 1937 – December 4, 2010) was an American professional wrestler better known as King Curtis Iaukea.
+Curtis Piehu Iaukea III (September 15, 1937 – December 4, 2010) was an American professional wrestler better known as King Curtis Iaukea.
 Iaukea won championships in several of the major regional U.S. promotions, both as a single and in various tag team combinations, during the 1960s.
 He then competed in the World Wrestling Federation (WWF) where he won the WWF Tag Team Championship with Baron Scicluna.
 He was also later The Master of the Dungeon of Doom in World Championship Wrestling (WCW).
 Under the name "Iau Kea" he appeared in the film The Three Stooges Go Around the World in a Daze with Moe Howard declaring "That's not a man!
 That's a committee!".

 Early life

 He was the great grandson of Colonel Curtis P. Iaukea, a royal chamberlain and diplomat to the court of King Kalākaua and Queen Liliuokalani and son of Honolulu Police Department Inspector Curtis Iaukea II.
-He attended Punahou School and the University of California Berkeley as an economics major where he lettered as a lineman until he dropped out.
+He attended Punahou School and the University of California Berkeley as an economics major where he lettered as a lineman until he left in his third year to pursue professional football.
 He played as a tackle for the BC Lions from 1958-1959 and the Montreal Alouettes in 1959.
-He was also in camp with the Oakland Raiders in 1960 before being cut.
+He was also in camp with the Oakland Raiders in 1960.